 Duke Tuesday in Urology

-This course is being rescheduled to a date in 2021.
+This course is being rescheduled to JULY 2021.
 Please check back for future announcements.

 UPDATE April 3, 2020 4:30 PM EST

 Duke Office of the Provost: All other Duke-sponsored academic curricular and co-curricular programs scheduled for the entire summer must be delivered remotely or online.
 No campus-based programming or classes will be permitted.